Unifying the Well-Being of People, Animals, and the Environment

 Approach & Actions

-In addition to implementing our own projects within each of these categories, we facilitate a regranting program for innovative human-animal coexistence initiatives with the intention of opening up a competitive marketplace of individuals and organizations doing excellent work unifying the inseparable welfare of humans, animals, and the environment, thereby allowing HACA to set in motion initiatives and intentions that wouldn’t otherwise have the means to get off the ground.
-Furthermore, and significantly, through an appointed regranting advisory committee, HACA will serve as a vehicle to meaningfully include regional experts and local perspectives in the grant-making decisions shaping the future of animal advocacy—a space which is currently dominated by western and Eurocentric philanthropic perspectives.
+In addition to implementing our own projects within each of these categories, we facilitate a regranting program for innovative human-animal coexistence initiatives with the intention of opening up a competitive marketplace of individuals and organizations doing excellent work unifying the inseparable welfare of humans, animals, and the environment, thereby allowing AHAC to set in motion initiatives and intentions that wouldn’t otherwise have the means to get off the ground.
+Furthermore, and significantly, through an appointed regranting advisory committee, AHAC will serve as a vehicle to meaningfully include regional experts and local perspectives in the grant-making decisions shaping the future of animal advocacy—a space which is currently dominated by western and Eurocentric philanthropic perspectives.
 In this way, HACA’s uniquely structured regranting process will simultaneously serve as a means of facilitating mutually beneficial exchanges of knowledge and cross-cultural ways of thinking about how to harness the potential of philanthropy to solve human-animal coexistence issues.

 *Communications Philosophy